Dot-H/mydbg/README.md

     info_process    Print all the running process

+    info_regs
-    info_regs       Print the registers of the current process
+            [PID]   Print the registers from struct user_regs_struct of the given pid.

     info_header     Print the elf header of the current loaded file

+    set     REG VAL [PID]
+                    Set the register REG with the value VAL in the process corresponding to PID.
+Reg must be a valid field from the struct user_regs_struct in /usr/include/sys/user.h
+                    and val must be given in base 16.

     backtrace
             [PID]   Print the call stack from the current addr